icplayer/icplayer/README.md

 ## Redistributing

-icplayer source code is distributed under the Apache 2.0 License. icplayer may be freely redistributed, subject to the provisions of these licenses.
+icplayer source code is distributed under the Apache 2.0 License. icplayer may be freely redistributed, subject to the provisions of this license.